eduardoboucas/buildtimes/_posts/2016-04-15-creating-modular-ui-components-with-dustjs.markdown

 {/modal-dialog}
 {% endhighlight %}

-This solution comes with a massive caveat though, in that helpers are defined as plain JavaScript functions, so any markup required by our modal dialog component would have to be kept as a String in the middle of a function — *yikes!*.
+This solution comes with a massive caveat though, in that helpers are defined as plain JavaScript functions, so any markup required by our modal dialog component would have to be kept as a String in the middle of a function — *yikes!*

-At first, I thought the huge maintainability costs of that approach could be mitigated if I managed to still keep the markup in a Dust-flavoured HTML file and somehow generated the JavaScript functions from it automatically as a build process, using something like Gulp or Grunt.
-This sounded like an acceptable solution to me.
+At first, I thought the huge maintainability costs of that approach could be mitigated if I managed to still keep the markup in a Dust-flavoured HTML file and could somehow generate the JavaScript functions from it automatically as part of the build process, using something like Gulp or Grunt.
+This could be an acceptable solution, but still not ideal.

-Then I realised there's a much better way of doing it, by creating a helper that makes use of its content block in a creative way, passing it down to a partial as an inline parameter.
+Then I realised there's a much better way of doing it, by creating a helper that calls a partial and makes its own content block available to it as a context variable.

 {% highlight html %}
 <!-- partials/modal.dust -->